yukiiso/DATA301_SalaryAnalysis/README.md

 # Group 07 - Optimization of Data Scientist's Job Field
 This is a project from DATA301.
 This project is a group analysis of salary data.
+For more detail, refer to the [presentation video](https://youtu.be/wX8M58ygBF8 'DATA301 Salary Analysis Presentation').

 ## Milestones